-b.
-The officer, employee, or other person of the said entrepreneur who committed the violative act of the Act and is deemed to be in a circumstance to be treated as same as the said entrepreneur, regarding the said entrepreneur's submission of reports and materials to the FTC, response to the investigation by the FTC following the said submission, and others.
+c.
+The officer, employee, or other person of the enterprise in a. and b. who committed the violative act of the Act and is deemed to be in a circumstance to be treated as same as the said enterprise, regarding the said enterprise's submission of reports and materials to the FTC, response to the investigation by the FTC following the said submission, and others.